 To make the dough, you’ll first create a yeast mixture when you are using Active Dry Yeast.
 Mix the yeast, sugar, and warm water in a cup and let it sit until the yeast is foamy about 5 – 10 minutes.

-If you are using instant yeast, you can add the yeast directly to the flour mixture.
+If you are using instant yeast (see video), you can add the yeast directly to the flour mixture.
 Once you have a shaggy dough, add the butter and knead again until incorporated.
 Let the dough rest until double its size, covered.

 For the scallion mixture, place chopped scallions, flour, salt in a bowl.
 Heat the oil to about 160°F (70°C) or use a chopstick to test the oil.
 If you see bubbles form around the chopstick, it’s ready.
 Pour the hot oil into the scallion mixture and mix to combine.